PattyTheRattyy/PattyTheRattyy/README.md

 ### About Me 👦

 - 🌱 I’m currently working as a Teaching Assistant!
-- 🌐 Currently learning Web Development
+- 🌐 Learning Web Development
-- 💬 Ask me about counter strike skins
+- 💬 Ask me about Counter-Strike skins
 <!--- 📫 How to reach me: -->

 ### Technologies 👨‍💻